-Endurance isn’t something that gets a lot of attention in general fitness.
-A lot of people believe that it is mostly based on performance, but endurance can mean a lot of different things.
+Endurance training isn’t something that gets a lot of attention in general fitness.
+Many people believe that it is mostly based on performance, but endurance can mean a lot of different things.
 There’s something in it for everyone, no matter what you’re trying to achieve.
 It could even be argued that endurance is the most accurate test of a person’s fitness level.

 Endurance training is up there with the most rigorous training there is.
 Progress is gradual and consistent, but the work is hard and long-term.
-If you are training your endurance for a particular exercise, you have to balance practising for performance, but still incorporate other things.
+If you are training your endurance for a particular exercise, you must balance practising for performance and incorporating other things.
 Resting, eating, and exercising are all extremely specific when it comes to endurance training as a whole.

 Frequency is the first thing to take into consideration when training for endurance.
-How often you train has a massive impact on the success of it, both in the long and in the short-term.
-It is one of the most significant determinants of how your training will affect you as well.
+How often you train has a massive impact on its success, both in the long and short term.
+It is one of the most significant determinants of how your training will also affect you.
 If you are training for a marathon, you can’t run an entire marathon four times a week, but you can exercise your legs and your stamina that often.
 It’s a tough balance.

 The second pillar of endurance training revolves around your performance.
-In addition to how often you train, what it is that you are doing has a huge impact too.
+In addition to how often you train, what you are doing has a huge impact.
 The distance that you travel or the time you take to do so is crucial for the success of your training in the long run.
 These are the things you must balance to improve your endurance and your performance.
 Make them count!

 The training you go for is dependent on what you’ll be doing and why.
 If you’re rowing in a long-distance race, for example, you’ll be using very different muscles to those you’d be using if you were going to cycle for a full tour, and your training needs to reflect that.

 First, you need to select the exercise that you’ll be doing carefully.
-Different kinds of foals require different strengths, and you need to choose carefully.
-You need to be able to transfer the outcome of your exercising into the event you are training for.
+Different kinds of foals require different strengths, and you must choose carefully.
+You need to be able to transfer the outcome of your exercise into the event you are training for.

 Take your legs, for example.
-You will be using your legs for quite a few exercises, including running, cycling and rowing.
-Leg presses, squats and other leg building exercises will improve the power you can apply.
+You will be using your legs for several exercises, including running, cycling and rowing.
+Leg presses, squats and other leg-building exercises will improve the power you can apply.
 However, more muscle does also mean more weight, which often lowers performance.
 It’s a delicate balance!

 Cooling down and warming up go hand in hand, and for endurance exercise, you need it.
-Cooling down after a long and intensive workout is the only way you're even going to be able to move the next day, never mind aiding your recovery.
+Making sure you cool down after a long and intensive workout is the only way you’ll be able to move the next day, never mind aiding your recovery.
 In this case, stretching is your friend!
 Dynamic or static – both are useful.
-Even yoga can be a good call if you do it in the right way to help slowly lower your heart rate, deal with lactic acid and leave your muscles in the state that they need to be.
+Even yoga can be a good call if you do it correctly to help slowly lower your heart rate, deal with lactic acid and leave your muscles in the state they need to be.

-The second half of endurance training comes from what you're doing outside of your exercise.
+The second half of endurance training comes from what you do outside of your exercise.
 If you want to perform and improve, you need to be helping yourself wherever you can.

 The other side of recovery is reparation.
-You need to make sure that when you are resting, you are allowing yourself to repair the damage that training has done.
-That doesn’t mean exercise is a bad thing, but endurance performance does take a significant toll on your body, and your rest needs to reflect that however it can.
+You need to make sure that you are allowing yourself to repair the damage that training has done when you are resting.
+That doesn’t mean exercise is a bad thing, but endurance performance does take a significant toll on your body, and your rest needs to reflect that however, it can.

-Stretching, massages and even foam rolling are good calls where you can fit them in, but so is everything else mentioned above.
-It all goes a long way to making sure that your muscles are repairing the damage that the exercise has done to them, as well as the ligaments, tendons and joints that have been working hard too.
+Stretching, massages, and even foam rolling are good calls where you can fit them in, but so is everything else mentioned above.
+It all goes a long way to ensuring that your muscles are repairing the damage that the exercise has done to them, as well as the ligaments, tendons and joints that have been working hard too.
 There’s more to endurance than you might think.

-A lot of people are again quick to forget the importance of nutrition in exercising.
-People generally follow the idea that as long as you eat protein after you’ve exercised you’ll be fine.
+Many people are again quick to forget the importance of nutrition in exercising.
+People generally believe that as long as you eat protein after you’ve exercised, you’ll be fine.
 But there is much more to nutrition, both pre and post-performance.
 It will have a huge impact on your performance overall.

 By far and away, the most important thing to think about when getting the nutrients for endurance training is your carb intake.
 You’re going to be exercising to your absolute limit, and your body needs fuel to be able to do that.

 Other than fuel, you need to make sure your recovery and your calorie intake are up to scratch as well.
-Exercising for a long period uses a huge number of calories, and you need to make sure your diet is going to account for it.
-Meal timing, planning and portion sizes are all your friends here.
+Exercising for a long period uses a huge number of calories, and you need to make sure your diet will account for it.
+Meal timing, planning, and portion sizes are all your friends here.
 Even hydration is vital if you want to keep going.

 Healthy fats are one of the most pivotal parts of your recovery, so time them right to repair your body after you have trained.
-Similarly, protein goes a long way in creating new cells and aiding this reparation, as well as building new muscle fibres to help your performance in the long run.
+Similarly, protein goes a long way in creating new cells and aiding this reparation and building new muscle fibres to help your performance in the long run.
 You need to find the balance in your macronutrients to perform at your peak (but still keep a balanced diet to get your micronutrients too!)

 The final point we’ll look at in the essentials of endurance training is how to monitor the progress you’ve made over time.
-There are always different ways to go about it depending on what it is you’re doing, but some things stay the same too.
+There are always different ways to go about it depending on what you’re doing, but some things stay the same.
 Here are a few of the most popular ways to do it.

 Going right back to the beginning, one of the most pivotal points of your training is time, and it shows here too.
-The time it takes you to exercise, whether it’s your current “training wall” or the time it takes you to reach a milestone - those are tangible.
+The time it takes you to exercise, whether it’s your current “training wall” or the time it takes you to reach a milestone – is tangible.
 It’s one of the easiest ways to measure your performance and your growth, so use it well!
-Keep a log at all times and do what you can to improve!
+Keep a log at all times, and do what you can to improve!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.